sydseter/DevGuide/docs/en/04-design/02-web-app-checklist/09-protect-data.md

 3. Cryptographic modules must fail securely
 4. Ensure all random elements such as numbers, file names, UUID and strings are generated using the cryptographic module approved random number generator
+5. Build support for changing algorithms when needed
-5. Cryptographic modules used by the application are compliant to FIPS 140-2 or an equivalent standard
+6. Cryptographic modules used by the application are compliant to FIPS 140-2 or an equivalent standard
-6. Establish and utilize a policy and process for how cryptographic keys will be managed
-7. Ensure that any secret key is protected from unauthorized access
-8. Store keys in a proper secrets vault as described below
-9. Use independent keys when multiple keys are required
-10. Build support for changing algorithms and keys when needed
-11. Build application features to handle a key rotation
-12. Store application-level secrets in a secrets vault
-13. Check that secrets are not stored in code, config files or environment variables
-14. Scan code repositories to detect accidentally added secrets and credentials
-15. Don't implement your own cryptographic protocols or routines.
+7. Don't implement your own cryptographic protocols or routines.
 Use existing security vetted library and frameworks

 #### 2. Data protection